johnwesleyquintero/scalesmart/docs/api/academy-courses/documentation.md

 ## Technical Details

 - The endpoint uses the `NextResponse` object from `next/server` to return the JSON response.
-- The endpoint imports the list of courses from the `src/data/portfolio-data/courses.json` file.
+- The endpoint reads the list of courses from the `public/courses.json` file.

 ## Data Flow